zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/variables-declaration-and-initialization.md

 }
 ```

-From version 1.4.3.0, you can declare a strongly typed variable as shown in the below example.
+From version 1.4.3.0, you can declare a strongly typed variable, as shown in the below example.

 ```csharp
 public static void Example3()